egeexyz/terraform-deploy-fargate/README.md

 The `terraform.sh` script is used with the -auto-approve flag so that the deployment can happen without any user intervention (which would be undesirable, especially on a managed service).
 The helper script also outputs to a log file which is retrievable on the build runner.

-**Disclaimer** This CI/CD pipeline does not account for the tf State File!
+**Disclaimer** This CI/CD pipeline does not account for the TF State File!
 If you want to run Terraform in an automated fashion, you must use a provider for your State File so that it's stored in a reasonable place such as S3.
 With this simple pipeline, the State File will be stored on the Travis runner which is inconvenient to say the least.